 Tacoma, Puyallup, Sumner and Orting – Washington

-Culminating the annual Daffodil Festival, the Daffodil Festival Floral Street Parade that has been a favorite event for 80 years features more than 45 floats decorated with fresh-cut flowers, the presentation of the Queen of the event and her court, as well as marching and mounted bands traveling through the cities of Tacoma, Puyallup, Sumner and Orting, all in one day.
+Culminating the annual Daffodil Festival, one of the main Washington state events and festivals, the Daffodil Festival Floral Street Parade that has been a favorite event for 80 years features more than 45 floats decorated with fresh-cut flowers, the presentation of the Queen of the event and her court, as well as marching and mounted bands traveling through the cities of Tacoma, Puyallup, Sumner and Orting, all in one day.

 For more information about the Daffodil Festival Floral Street Parade visit:

 Held every April since 1983, Skagit Valley celebrates the spring season of flowers from the daffodils in late March to the tulips in April and the irises and lilies in May.
 More than a million visitors come to see over 300 acres of brightly colored tulips and to enjoy the festivities in places like La Conner and Mount Vernon.
 Attractions include the Tulip Festival Street Fair, Tulip Parade, Kiwanas Club Salmon BBQ, art shows and Quilt Walk.

 For more information about the Skagit Valley Tulip Festival visit:

 Attracting more than 4,000 visitors each year, the Dragon Boat Festival in the Evergreen State features the traditional dragon boat races in which teams race against each other in boats resembling giant dragons with dragon-like heads and tails and a drummer beating the pace of the rowing, as well as displays of traditional Chinese art, lion dances, appropriate music and martial arts demonstrations.

 For more information about the Dragon Boat Festival visit: